The Bloom Mystery

 Virag Productions in conjunction with Duna TV - shot on Bloomsday 2007 in Ireland and Hungary

 Producer/Director: Csilla Toldy

 Who is Bloom?
-Who is the “all round” man and what is his message for the modern world?
-This 26 minute documentary investigates the Hungarian-Jewish influence that inspired Joyce in creating his hero Bloom.
+Who is the “all-round” man and what is his message for the modern world?
+This 26 minute documentary investigates the Hungarian-Jewish influence that could have inspired Joyce in creating his hero Bloom.